Free import by passengers of 16 years or older:

 Fire arms and ammunition require a police permit.

 Free export of a reasonable quantity of tobacco products and alcoholic beverages.
-Skin or game trophies require an export permit.

 Same regulations as for passengers apply.